idrsolutions/IDRSolutions-converter-app/README.md

 ## Installation

-You can directly download the APK file [here](https://github.com/XinyuZ0416/IDRSolutions-converter-app/tree/master/build/app/outputs/flutter-apk).
+You can directly download the APK file in the [releases page](https://github.com/idrsolutions/IDRSolutions-converter-app/releases).

 Alternatively, ensure you have Flutter installed on your system.
 Follow the official Flutter installation guide [here](https://flutter.dev/docs/get-started/install).